As a store owner you must know how to merchandise for profit in your store.

 Through communication (verbal, visual, written) you ensure your customer feels seen and heard.
-You and your team can build a connection and strengthen your relationships here by asking questions and informing your customer about your rewards program or upcoming events.
+You and your team can build a connection and strengthen your relationships with your customers by asking questions and informing your them about your rewards program or upcoming events.

 Train your team in essential retail skills to provide the best experience – from entering your store, to checkout and at any time in between.

-And don’t underestimate the role your signage plays in educating and supporting your customer in the point of sale area of your store.
+And before your customer reaches your team at the checkout counter, don’t underestimate the role your signage plays in educating and supporting your customer in the point of sale area of your store.

 Use frames to highlight store gift cards, loyalty programs, special events and more.
 While you may be busy processing a sale, your customer can still engage in entertaining and informative tidbits that will make their experience even better.

-In your online store your signage takes the form of a pop up or banner, and easy to find information throughout your website.
+In your online store your signage takes the form of a pop up or a website banner, and easy to find information and navigation throughout your website.